 Languages: English, German

 Project: The „Himmelsfels“ (Heavens rock) in Spangenberg is the territory that occupies 8 hectares.
-In Himmelsfels there are so-called embassies, i.e caravans that have been modified artistically to be tiny houses for German and international guests of the Himmelsfels.
-Every year in Himmelsfels there are events dedicated to art, culture, Christian gospel music and youth Encounter.
-This summer season, there will be three international youth camps comprising about 80 – 150 young people from various countries.
+In Himmelsfels there are so-called embassies, i.e. caravans that have been modified artistically to be tiny houses for German and international guests of the Himmelsfels.
+Every year Himmelsfels hosts events dedicated to art, culture, Christian gospel music and youth Encounter.
+This summer season, there will be three international youth camps comprising about 70 – 150 young people from various countries.

 The volunteers will help to enrich the current youth camps by becoming part of our international staff, by supporting the activities for the youth and the infrastructure of the camps.
 The program will take place on the “Himmelsfels” itself.